 Investments are accounted for using the equity method when Trinidad Cement Limited has significant influence which is generally presumed with a minimum equity interest of 20%.
 The equity method reflects in the consolidated financial statements, the investee's original cost and the Group's share of the investee's equity and earnings after acquisition.
 The consolidated financial statements of joint ventures, which relate to those arrangements in which the Group and other third-party investors have joint control and have rights to the net assets of the arrangements, are recognised under the equity method.
-During the reported periods, the Group did not have joint operations, referring to those cases in which the parties that have joint control of the arrangement have rights over specific assets and obligations for specific liabilities relating to the arrangements.
+During the reported periods, the Group did not have joint control of the arrangement have rights over specific assets and obligations for specific liabilities relating to the arrangements.
 The equity method is discontinued when the carrying amount of the investment, including any long-term interest in the investee or joint venture, is reduced to zero, unless the Group has incurred or guaranteed additional obligations of the investee or joint venture.